© 2006-2008 Radicore Software Ltd

 Why are there two types of license?

 This software represents a considerable investment in my time and resources (not to mention skill and experience) and I would be perfectly entitled to charge a fee before allowing anybody to download it.
 However, I have decided to make it publicly available under the GNU Affero General Public License (AGPL) version 3 at no charge.
-This means that you can use it under the terms of the AGPL provided that any derived works that you create are also distributed under the AGPL, and you can use it for free provided that any derived works that you create are also made available to others for free.
-If you create a non-AGPL application, or an application from which you expect to make a profit, then I think that it's only reasonable that you pay for a commercial license, the cost of which is considerably less than what it would cost to write equivalent software (and documentation) from scratch.
+This means that you can use it under the terms of the AGPL provided that any derived works that you create and propagate are also distributed under the AGPL.
+If you wish to propagate a derived work WITHOUT releasing the source code under the terms of the AGPL then you MUST obtain a commercial licence.

 Can I download RADICORE for free?